-In May 2019 the District entered into a contract for the installation and connection of a new trunk sewer along Phelps Road, at a total estimated cost of approximately \$8,991,000.
-The project is expected to be completed during the fiscal year ending June 30, 2020.
+In May 2019 the District entered into a contract for the installation and connection of a new trunk sewer along Phelps Road at a total estimated cost updated for change orders, of approximately \$8,744,000.
+At June 30, 2020 the District had incurred approximately \$8,090,000 related to this contract.
+The project is expected to be completed during the fiscal year ending June 30, 2021.